In Nigeria’s tight election, Christian vote is seen as key

 In Yola and other northern towns, killings allegedly undertaken by Muslim herders from the Fulani ethnic group have alarmed Christians, especially when no suspects are arrested.

-Abubakar is expected perform well among Christian voters in some central states, such as Plateau and Kaduna, where the problem of marauding herders is severe, said Sylvester Akhaine, head of political science at Lagos State University.
+Abubakar is expected to perform well among Christian voters in some central states, such as Plateau and Kaduna, where the problem of marauding herders is severe, said Sylvester Akhaine, professor of political science at Lagos State University.

 “The issue of herdsman disturbs the Christians,” said Godswill Sambo, a barman in Yola who is a member of the Lutheran Church.
 “For me, I will support a person who will bring peace to Nigeria and who is opposed to discrimination.
 You can see that Nigeria is disunited.”